• Recipes

 Ingredients

-• 2.7 oz kombu (kelp) used to prepare dashi (Equivalent to approximately 0.53 oz/15 g of dried kombu before making dashi.)
+• 2.7 oz kombu (kelp), either soaked in water or leftover after making dashi stock (equivalent to about 0.53 oz/15 g of dried kombu before soaking or making dashi)

 Seasonings: